-- Visualisation often leads to easy, smart and influential approach towards embryonic finding results in mathematics and problem solving.
+- Visualisation often leads to an easy, smart and influential approach towards embryonic finding results in mathematics and problem solving.

 Even though Steve Thornton’s intention was to include visual thinking among students for better understanding of Mathematics, a state of art which was once implemented in 1945 by Hadamard, later became a topic of discussions on late 1980’s and early 1990’s.

 We now know why Martin Gardner wanted to include geometric analogue or simple images or illustrations to explain the sophisticated truth of a theorem at ease.